joeky888/dotfile/Software/Opera.md

 * chrome://flags/#enable-parallel-downloading -> Enable
 * chrome://flags/#enable-quic -> Enable
 * chrome://flags/#enable-accelerated-video-decode -> Enable
+    * Currently Chrome on Linux works but opera on Linux doesn't work
     * chrome://flags/#ignore-gpu-blacklist -> Enable (Or try to disable it if doesn't work)
+    * chrome://gpu -> Check hardware decode is enabled
     * Also install h264ify chrome extension
     * Play an youtube hd video and open a new tab enter chrome://media-internals
         * video coder name should be MojoVideoDecoder or GpuVideoDecoder instead of FFmpegVideoDecoder or VpxVideoDecoder